Pho is Vietnam's national dish and just one spoonful will tell you why.

 Peel the onion and cut it in half lengthwise.
 Slice the halves thickly.
 Peel the ginger and cut it into small chunks.
 Add the onion slices and ginger to the pot along with two teaspoons of cooking oil and cook on the normal sauté setting until lightly charred, stirring frequently.
 Cancel the sauté function.

-Add the rinsed beef and bones back to the pot along with eight cups of water.
+Add the drained beef and bones back to the pot along with eight cups of water.
 The level should be just under the max fill line of a six-quart pot.
 Add the sugar (if using), 1 1/2 teaspoons of kosher salt, and the pepper.
 Lock the lid in place and turn the steam release valve to "sealing."
 Select the manual setting, high pressure, and set the time to 40 minutes.
 When the time is up, let the pressure come down naturally for 20 to 25 minutes.
 Carefully turn the steam release valve to "venting" to release any remaining pressure.

 Using a slotted spoon, remove the meat, place in a bowl and set aside.
 Strain the liquids into a large bowl or pot through a fine mesh strainer, and discard the solids left in the strainer.
 Shred the beef and add it to the broth.
 Add one tablespoon each of fish sauce and soy sauce, then taste and adjust seasonings as needed.
 At this point, you may refrigerate the broth until you are ready to assemble and serve the soup.